• • • • • • • • • 6.3 •

 (Requires Analyica Enterprise or Power Player)

 Used to define an index Variable.
-The definition of the index should contain only one DbQuery() statement. «ConnectionString» specifies a data source (e.g.,
+The definition of the index should contain only one DbQuery() statement. «Connection» specifies a data source as a textual connection string (e.g.,

 When placed as the definition of an index Variable, DbQuery() will be evaluated as soon as the definition is complete.
 When it is evaluated, the actual query is performed.
 The resulting result table is cached in the Att_recordSet attribute of the variable (or local index) containing the call to DbQuery, which is then subsequently accessed by DbTable() or DbLabels().